You may be experiencing some of the following leadership challenges:

 although the details may differ:

 This can be one person in an organization or several.
 And it’s hurting productivity and spoiling relationships.
-No matter how intelligent this person or group might be, staff members won’t willingly follow leaders who don’t communicate respectfully, effectively manage their emotions or demonstrate that they care.
+No matter how intelligent this person or group might be, staff members won’t willingly follow leaders who don’t communicate respectfully, effectively manage their emotions and demonstrate that they care.

 Poor Social & People Skills